 5. Relive Summer Camp

 Growing up, camp was a place you could indulge in all of the best things about summer; things like swimming in the lake, games of tug-of-war outside, and arts and crafts.
-Relive the good ol' days by creating an adult summer camp in your backyard, complete with card games, tents as bunks, hot dogs and lemonade, grownup friendship bracelets, and a late-night campfire!
+Relive the good ol' days by creating an adult summer camp in your backyard, complete with card games, tents as bunks, hot dogs and lemonade, grownup friendship bracelets and seashell keychains, sidewalk chalk, and a late-night campfire!

 6. Host a Summer Sweets Bake-Off